Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

     <img src="src/assets/images/gg-logo.png" alt="Logo" width="auto" height="80">
   </a>

-<h3 align="center">Girl Guiding Scotland treasure hunt</h3>
+<h3 align="center">Girlguiding Scotland treasure hunt</h3>

   <p align="center">
-    Web application developed for mobile providing a treasure hunt of Scottish landmarks, where girl guides can interact and compete with units across the organisation.
+    This is a mobile web app that allows users to go on a treasure hunt of Scottish landmarks.
+Girlguide units can compete with other units across the organisation.
     <br />
     <a href="https://github.com/Scottish-Tech-Army/ggs-frontend"><strong>Explore the docs »</strong></a>
     <br />